LostKobrakai/kobrakai_elixir/static/posts/2022-12-15-one-to-many-liveview-form.md

 instead of returning the list of changesets we need. `Ecto.Changeset.get_change/3` doesn't do so, but we can't be sure that there are changes, so we combine both.

+Coming in ecto 3.10 there will be `Ecto.Changeset.get_assoc/3` to clean this up.

 #### Remove a line

 The second step is the inverse to the previous: removing lines.
 This one also